glen487/FNCQAD/README.md

 Check node status and version.
 This gives a quick overview of the current status for you nodes.
 Main use case is to quick see that all nodes are confirmed, synced and on the correct software versions.

 #### Basic features
 !!!
-This do not replace watchdog in any way. !!!
+This do not replace watchdog in any way.
+And current version do not support multi nodes on same ip address!!!

 Recommend using the watchdog.
 Check running version against local config file.
 If updates are released wathdog will update automatically, this script just givs a quick overview of your nodes status to make sure everthing is running fine.